slavadev/resting_pug/README.md

 **4. Enjoy your new API and don't hesitate to change it whatever you want!**

-## Created actions and things that you can customize
+## List of actions and things that you can customize
 Actions created after including ```RestingPug::Base```:

 ### Create